mikemyl/algorithms-princeton/assignment2-deques_and_randomized_queues/Readme.md

 # Programming Assignment 2 - Deques and Randomized Queues

-This first assignment's specification can be found [here](http://coursera.cs.princeton.edu/algs4/assignments/queues.html).
+This assignment's specification can be found [here](http://coursera.cs.princeton.edu/algs4/assignments/queues.html).

 Briefly, in this assignment we need to implement a deque (Double-Ended Queue or Deque) - that is a generalization of stack and queue that supports adding